Rockypocky77/ChancifySATPrep/sat1.md

 A) NO CHANGE
 B) In spite of the fact that tutoring is expensive, it significantly improves student performance.
 C) Although tutoring is expensive, it significantly improves student performance.
-D) Regardless of tutoring is expensive, it significantly improves student performance.
+D) Despite tutoring being expensive, it significantly improves student performance.

 The new curriculum has caused the improvement of test scores by 15%.

 A) NO CHANGE
 B) has improved test scores by 15%.
-C) improved test scores up by 15%.
+C) has caused test scores to improve by 15%.
 D) has been improving test scores by 15%.

 The designer created a logo that uses bold colors for the startup company.

 A) NO CHANGE
-B) The designer created a logo using bold colors for the startup.
+B) The designer created a logo using bold colors for the startup company.
-C) For the startup, the designer created a logo that uses bold colors.
+C) For the startup company, the designer created a logo that uses bold colors.
-D) The designer created a logo for the startup that uses bold colors company-wide.
+D) The designer created a logo for the startup company that uses bold colors.

 Hurricanes can devastate coastal regions, they generate winds exceeding 150 mph.

 A) NO CHANGE
 B) Hurricanes can devastate coastal regions, generating winds exceeding 150 mph.
 C) Hurricanes can devastate coastal regions because they generate winds exceeding 150 mph.
-D) Hurricanes, which can devastate coastal regions, and they generate winds exceeding 150 mph.
+D) Hurricanes, which can devastate coastal regions, generate winds exceeding 150 mph.

 Finishing the report early, confidence was high about the presentation.

 A) NO CHANGE
 B) Finishing the report early, I felt confident about the presentation.
-C) Finishing the report early, confidence about the presentation was high.
+C) Having finished the report early, confidence was high about the presentation.
 D) Finishing the report early, feeling confident about the presentation occurred.

 My neighbor Dr. Chen who teaches at the university has won several awards.